Aayusha2055/sheenycare/_posts/2020-09-06-active-ingredients-for-skin-care.md

 Vitamin C is found in various fruits and sold as dietary supplements.
 It repairs tissue and the enzymatic production of certain neurotransmitters.

-Ascorbic acid.
-It is one of the most important and commonly used active ingredients as it has a huge role in collagen synthesis.
+Ascorbic acid is the most pure and potent form of Vitamin C. It is one of the most important and commonly used active ingredients as it has a huge role in collagen synthesis.

 Vitamin C is a vital molecule for skin health.
 The antioxidant properties of vitamin C improve the efficiency of sunscreen.
 It is layered underneath it to help prevent and treat ultraviolet (UV)-induced photodamage.